 - Throw away or plan to donate the excess.
 Often times we have multiple bottles or boxes of half-used stuff in our bathrooms.
 For multiples of the same thing, combine them and clear out some empty bottles or packaging.
 In the case where you are holding onto something that only has a little left, give yourself a month to use it – if you don’t use it throw it away.
 Do you have more towels than you will use in a month?
 You may want to donate excess towels to a local animal shelter.
 And if you are holding on to something (a gift perhaps) that you never really liked, you should pull the trigger and get rid of it.

 - Put your bathroom back together, but keep it organized.
 Dividers, drawer organizers, small boxes and baskets are essential for bathroom organization.
 With a lot of small items floating around in your bathroom, you don’t want to have to dig through a drawer to find that one thing you need, especially when you are getting ready in the morning.
 Organizing your bathroom clutter doesn't have to cost you money either.
 Look for small boxes or plastic containers around the house that you can repurpose into drawer organizers.

 Similar to other spaces in your house, your goal is to remove as many items from bathroom countertops as possible.
 If you have items you use daily, organize them neatly on a tray, or put them in an easily accessible drawer or on a shelf.

-Decluttering Your Laundry Room
+How to Declutter Your Laundry Room

 Everyone’s laundry room is different so our advice for decluttering your laundry room is less specific.
 Some people have their washing machine and dryer in an unfinished basement or a mudroom off of their garage, and a lucky few have their washer and dryer on the second story, closest to where all the clothes generally live.
 All of these different laundry room setups create many more possible scenarios for laundry room clutter, which makes it a little challenging to offer specific advice.